SDCL Energy Efficiency Income Trust H2 2025 Earnings Call Transcript

 Eugene Kinghorn

-For the first part of that question, assuming that I understood that question correctly, the dividend cash cover would have been closer to 1.2x if you also exclude the revolving credit facility financing costs.
+For the first part of that question, assuming that I understood that question correctly, look, the dividend cash cover would have been closer to 1.2 times if you'd also exclude the revolving credit facility financing costs.
 On the illustrative cash flow, I think Fiona asked the same question, so I'll repeat that the refinancing proceeds are not included.
-This is operational cash flow and our long term projections for operational cash cover for dividends paid on a progressive basis.
+This is operational cash flow and our long-term projections for operational cash cover for dividends paid on a progressive basis.

 Okay.
-And the second was, have there been any changes to the senior management team members responsible for managing SEAT?
+The second one was, have there been any changes to the senior management team members responsible for managing SEIT?

 Jonathan Maxwell